-Useful as starting points are the new LSE Study Toolkit (Ise.ac.uk/studytoolkit) and LSE LIFE's Moodle site Learning Development (moodle.lse.ac.uk/ course/view.php?id=698) where students can access advice and resources on a range of topics such as essay writing, exam preparation, justifying arguments, dissertations, reading and time management.
-These are complemented by a year-long series of workshops and lectures and a limited number of one-toone appointments with a study adviser or the Royal Literary Fund Fellow in the Teaching and Learning Centre.
-See the inside front cover for more information.
+Useful as a starting point is LSE LIFE's Moodle site Learning Development (moodle.lse.ac.uk/course/view. php?id=698) where students can access advice and resources on a range of topics such as essay writing, exam preparation, justifying arguments, dissertations, reading and time management.
+These are complemented by a year-long series of workshops and lectures and a number of one-to-one appointments with a study adviser.